simon-smida/KNN-project/README.md

 On Metacentrum, I have pre-downloaded this dataset into my home directory at `/storage/brno12-cerit/home/tichavskym/voxceleb1`.

+## ECAPA training

+To train the custom version of ECAPA-TDNN, execute `make train`.
+You can use environment variables to parametrize the job run, namely

+- `KNN_BATCH_SIZE` to set mini-batch size,
+- `NOF_EPOCHS` for how many epoch you want to train your model,
+- `KNN_MODEL_OUT_DIR` where the model, classifier and optimizer checkpoints are stored ater each iteration
+- `DEBUG` to mark if you're executing in debug mode,
+- `KNN_DATASET_DIR` with path pointing to the Voxceleb1 dataset,
+- `MODEL_IN_DIR` should be set only if you want to start training from a saved checkpoint, this expects `ecapa_tdnn.state_dict`, `classifier.state_dict` and `optimizer.state_dict` files to be present in the given directory.

 ## Model evaluation

 Model evaluation can be executed using `make evaluate` target.
 This will launches [evaluate.py](evaluate.py) script,